1871fotc/fotc/docs/cemetery/discover.md

 If you're walking, in addition to the entries above, you can enter via:

-- the pedestrian ramp from Mt Coot-tha Road, opposite the [Brisbane Botanic Gardens Mt Coot-tha](https://www.brisbane.qld.gov.au/things-to-see-and-do/council-venues-and-precincts/parks/botanic-gardens-in-brisbane/brisbane-botanic-gardens-mt-coot-tha)
+- the pedestrian ramp from Mt Coot-tha Road, opposite the [Mt Coot-tha Botanic Gardens](https://www.brisbane.qld.gov.au/things-to-see-and-do/council-venues-and-precincts/parks/botanic-gardens-in-brisbane/brisbane-botanic-gardens-mt-coot-tha).
+Turn right at the top of the ramp and walk downhill to go to Canon Garland Place.
-- Frederick Street gate (opposite Sleath St) that leads onto Steel Rudd Avenue (previously 4th Avenue)
+- Frederick Street gate (opposite Sleath St) that leads onto Steel Rudd Avenue (previously 4th Avenue).
-- the many informal entries off Birdwood Terrance
+- the many informal entries off Birdwood Terrace.

 ![](../assets/pedestrian-ramp.jpg)

-*<small>Toowong Cemetery Pedestrian Entrance off Mt Coot tha Road</small>*
+*<small>Toowong Cemetery Pedestrian Entrance off Mt Coot-tha Road. <b>[Bus stop 17 Mt Coot-tha Rd](https://jp.translink.com.au/plan-your-journey/stops/001403/timetable/2021-11-27?dateRedirect=False)</b> is nearby.</small>*

 ### Public Transport

 If you're using public transport to get here, use the [TransLink Journey Planner](https://jp.translink.com.au/plan-your-journey/journey-planner) to plan your trip.
+Be aware some results tell you to walk across the road at the Toowong roundabout - this is not safe and you may need to walk a long way to find a safe place to cross Milton Road or the Western Freeway.
+Options are:

+- cross Milton Road at its intersection with Morley Street
+- cross the Western Freeway using the [Canon Garland Overpass](https://garlandmemorial.com/2019/10/09/canon-garland-overpass/), a bike and walking bridge access from Anzac Park
+- choose a bus the avoids the need to cross (e.g. Routes [471](https://jp.translink.com.au/plan-your-journey/timetables/bus/t/471/outbound/), [598](https://jp.translink.com.au/plan-your-journey/timetables/bus/t/598), [599](https://jp.translink.com.au/plan-your-journey/timetables/bus/t/599))

 ## When you arrive